gotonickpappas/Symposium/docs/codesnapshot.md

 REM --- STEP 1: AI Execution ---
-echo [STEP 1/3] EXECUTING INSTRUCTIONS echo ----------------------------------------------------------------- echo   -> Tasking Claude Code for fully automated execution. echo   -> This may take a moment.
-Please wait for completion... echo.

-REM ** THE FIX: A clean call to our new, intelligent wrapper. ** call .\scripts\sclaude.bat "Carefully read the file 'update_instructions.txt' and execute ALL the actions it describes, in order."
+echo [STEP 1/3] EXECUTING INSTRUCTIONS echo ----------------------------------------------------------------- echo   -> Tasking Claude Code to process 'update_instructions.txt'. echo   -> This may take a moment.
+Please wait for completion... echo. call .\scripts\sclaude.bat "Carefully read the file 'update_instructions.txt' and execute ALL the actions it describes, in order."

 if %errorlevel% neq 0 (